 How to Deworm Senior Horses

-Approach deworming of senior horses the same as you do any other horse, advised Nielsen.
-However, sometimes aged horses can be in the ‘high shedder’ category of parasite eggs.
+Approach deworming of senior horses the same as with any other horse, advised Nielsen.
+However, some aged horses are “high shedders” of parasite eggs.
 These high shedders are the ones that “we might want to treat a little bit more during grazing season,” said Nielsen.

 “In the AAEP Parasite Control Guidelines that we just published, we operate on a two-prong approach,” said Nielsen.
 “We have a baseline approach that should be considered for all horses.
 Then we add on top of that based on what we find in our fecal samples.
 If we find out a horse is a high shedder, that horse needs to get additional treatments on top of that baseline for all horsses.